adrybakov/wulfric/docs/source/api/constants/sc_default_k_paths.rst

 wulfric.constants.SC_DEFAULT_K_PATHS
 ************************************

-Default k-path for each variation of Bravais lattices.
+Default k-path for each variation of the Bravais lattices.

-Data are from [1]_
+Data are from [1]_.

 .. code-block:: python